APogue/APogue.github.io/Readme.md

 #### 🔹 Using clean permalinks

-You can control the output URL independently of the folder structure with the `permalink:` setting in the file’s front matter:
+Control the output URL independently of the folder structure with the `permalink:` setting in the file’s front matter:

 ```yaml
 permalink: /bella_brannon/